NikKowPHP/social-brain/chapters/chapter-5.md

 For every profile, the goal is the same: to use these tools with intention to create a state of safety for the other person.

 **1. Point the Tripod of Attention.** Think of your attention as a tripod with three legs: your eyes, your head, and your torso.
 Intentionally and gently aim the tripod at the person you are with.
+If you are in a tense conversation, leaning in slightly sends an even stronger signal of engagement.

 **2. Master the "Intelligent Pause."** After they finish a thought, wait a full one or two seconds before you respond.
-This proves you were absorbing, not just waiting for your turn.
+This proves you were absorbing, not just waiting for your turn to speak.

 **3. Listen for the Music, Not Just the Lyrics (Revisited).** As you listen, ask yourself, "What is the core feeling being expressed beneath these words?"
-This is what you will use in your "Playback."
+This is what you will use in your "Playback" from the last chapter.

 ---
 ### **Field Work Challenge**